gozeloglu/kvs/README.md

 fizz=buzz
 ```

 This is a sample data file.
-If you want to save data manually,>

 ## NOTE

 kvs is still under development stage, and it is created for experimental purposes.

 ## LICENSE